Select Page

 The Nile crocodile hasn’t changed in millions of years.
 Why would it?
 It’s perfect.
 Streamlined.
 Powerful.
 Invisible.
 It needs no evolution because its system works: ambush from water, bite with devastating force, drown with relentless patience.

 They live in Africa’s biggest rivers, lakes, and wetlands.
-They don’t just feed on fish—they take on antelope, buffalo, birds, and even other crocodiles.
+They don’t just feed on fish but on bigger preys such as antelope, buffalo, birds, and even other crocodiles.
 In some parts of the continent, they’re feared more than lions.

 What 3,500 PSI Looks Like in the Wild